Michael Lynton: After Sony

 In 2018, Lynton and his sister Lili started the publisher Lezen and acquired Arcadia Publishing.

 Activities

 Lynton is a member of the Council on Foreign Relations and the UK government's Film Policy Review group.
-He also serves on the board of trustees of the Los Angeles County Museum of Art, the Natural Resources Defense Council and the American Film Institute, as well as the boards of the USC School of Cinematic Arts, the Rand Corporation, IEX Group, and Schrödinger, Inc.
+He also serves on the board of trustees of the Los Angeles County Museum of Art, the Natural Resources Defense Council, CARE International, and the American Film Institute, as well as the boards of the USC School of Cinematic Arts, the Rand Corporation, IEX Group, and Schrödinger, Inc.

 In May 2012, the Harvard Alumni Association elected Lynton to the Harvard Board of Overseers.
 He joined the board of social media start-up Snapchat in June 2013.

 Personal life

-Lynton is married to Jamie Alter Lynton, whose mother was Chicago politician Joanne H. Alter and her brother is journalist Jonathan Alter.
+In 1993, Lynton married Jamie Alter Lynton, the daughter of Chicago politician Joanne H. Alter.
+His brother-in-law is the journalist Jonathan Alter.
+The couple has three daughters.
+He holds American and Dutch citizenship.